-Most market solutions include robust and extensive search features, allowing employees to search documents based on previously collected information, metadata, and information contained inside the attachment.
+Most market solutions include robust and intelligent search features, allowing employees to search documents based on previously collected information, metadata, and information contained inside the attachment.

 19.8 % of the business time – the equivalent of one day per working week – is wasted by employees searching for information to do their job effectivelyInteract Source